davnav/rustgeeks/Function_inside_Struct_rust programming.md

 **Problem:(Medium)**

-> create a a Struct with a value and function as a types inside.
+> create a a Struct with a value and function to evaluate the value is Even or not .
 Call the function with parameter as the value type in the struct

 struct Func_struct{
     val: i32,